MyersResearchGroup/myersresearchgroup.github.io/content/authors/Luke-Dysart/_index.md

 #   link: "files/Fang_CV.pdf"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "luke.dysart@colorado.edu"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
 - Undergraduate Students
-- SynBioHub
+- PUDU
 - Genetic Design Automation

 #any user groups to display on the page
 display_groups:
-- SynBioHub Tool
+- PUDU
 - Genetic Design Automation Area

 ---